CiscoCXSecurity/tcpy_scanner/README.md

 ### Python on Windows?

 During pentests I've found python is rarely installed.
-So you'd need to use something like (pyinstaller)[https://pyinstaller.org/en/stable/usage.html] to create an exe from this python script.
+So you'd need to use something like [pyinstaller](https://pyinstaller.org/en/stable/usage.html) to create an exe from this python script.

 ### Limitation of closed port detection from Windows

 The -c option is ignored on Windows.
-This is because it (isn't possible to detect closed ports)[https://stackoverflow.com/questions/63676682/windows-sockets-how-to-immediately-detect-tcp-rst-on-nonblocking-connect] from windows using standard TCP libraries.
-If you had administrator rights and could install (npcap)[https://npcap.com/], you could.
+This is because it [isn't possible to detect closed ports](https://stackoverflow.com/questions/63676682/windows-sockets-how-to-immediately-detect-tcp-rst-on-nonblocking-connect) from windows using standard TCP libraries.
+If you had administrator rights and could install [npcap](https://npcap.com/), you could.
 But our use-case is that we're pivotting with non-admin privileges.

 ### Limitation of scanning speed on Windows